vronizor/vronizor.github.io/_posts/2021-06-22-managing-memory-r.md

 ```
 ---

+[^1]: As rightly noted by my dear developper friend, garbage collection does happen automatically in R, and `gc()` just prompts R to garbage collect *right here, right now*.
+What I suspect from experience is that some objects are just so big that garbage collecting after removing them can make the difference between completing a script or lamentably crashing halfway through.

-[^1]: The command in RStudio is `.rs.restartR()`, or under the "Session" menu.
+[^2]: The command in RStudio is `.rs.restartR()`, or under the "Session" menu.
 This won't work if the script is run from the command line (which I recommend for long scripts: it frees up RStudio to continue working on other scripts). `restart(...)` does exist, but I haven't experimented with it.